aws/aws-cdk/packages/aws-cdk-lib/aws-apigateway/README.md

 [Resources grouped into nested stacks](test/integ.restapi-import.lit.ts)

-> **Warning:** With the above code, no Deployment is created even if there are changes to the resources, and the latest resources are not reflected.
+> **Warning:** In the code above, an API Gateway deployment is created during the initial CDK deployment.
-To create a Deployment, you need to use [`Deployment.addToLogicalId()`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.Deployment.html#addwbrtowbrlogicalwbriddata).
+However, if there are changes to the resources in subsequent CDK deployments, a new API Gateway deployment is not automatically created.
+As a result, the latest state of the resources is not reflected.
-Currently, it is possible to work around this issue with a workaround implementation.
-Please refer to the [related issue](https://github.com/aws/aws-cdk/issues/13526).
+To ensure the latest state of the resources is reflected, a manual deployment of the API Gateway is required after the CDK deployment.

 ## Integration Targets